 In line with the ESC mission, newly presented content is made available to all for a limited time (4 months for ESC Congress, 3 months for other ESC organised congresses).
 ESC Professional Members, Association Members (Ivory & above) benefit from year-round access to the resources of their respective Association, and to all content from previous editions of these congresses.
+Fellows of the ESC (FESC), and Professionals in training or under 40 years old, who subscribed to a Young Combined Membership package benefit from access to all ESC 365 content from all congresses, all editions, all year long.
 Find out more about ESC Memberships here.

 Association between 1-year blood pressure level and 1-year heart failure events in hypertensive patients with acute myocardial infarction